klawrencegupta-splunk/pfc/README.md

 Newest STABLE Release -- 1.2.3 version release notes Bug Fixes
--GDI.py
+GDI.py
-+ added root user check
+-- added root user check
-+ file checks for the .gzip to ensure they aren't corrupted
-+ added an automated mode for manual (python3 gdi.py manual <path to diags>)
-+ added environment variable check functions (if the install falls outside of /opt/splunk/)
+-- file checks for the .gzip to ensure they aren't corrupted -- added an automated mode for manual (python3 gdi.py manual <path to diags>) -- added environment variable check functions (if the install falls outside of /opt/splunk/)

-+ Landing Page - validate drilldown matches count (different sources)
-+ Clarify that the Create Lookup can be done once
+Landing Page - validate drilldown matches count (different sources) -- Clarify that the Create Lookup can be done once
-+ Fixed vCPU table population issues *(still experimental)
-+ Added HF role identification - modified create lookup macro for HF identification
-+ Fixed navigation consistentcy across all panes
+-- Fixed vCPU table population issues *(still experimental) -- Added HF role identification - modified create lookup macro for HF identification -- Fixed navigation consistentcy across all panes

-Bug Fixes
--GDI.py
-+ added root user check
-+ file check the .gzip files to ensure they aren't corrupted before ingest
-+ add environment variable checks & print out
-+ fixed the trailing slash issue (with input validation)
-+ added functionality for passing manual + local_path arguments from the CLI for unprompted/automated ingest

-Landing Page
-+ validated drilldown matches count (different sources)
-+ layout changes for UF breakdown
-+ Clarify that the Create Lookup need only be done once
-+ Fix vCPU table
-+ HF role identification - modify macro for HF identification *need a diag (sloppy match but should work)
-+ verified consistent navigation across all panes

 Experimental Release --- 1.2.1 version release notes
 * Landing Page with experimental vCPU estimator that calculates a range of vCPU found in the deployment by looking at the min/max vCPU for the indexer and search head roles & extrapolating by the total count found in each to give a min/max range for the deployment.